[A] Introduction

 We are ready to start coloring.

-[D] Colorization
+[D] Coloring

-6) Placement of basic details
+6) Placing basic details

-7) Place shadows
+7) Placing shadows

-1. use the Product layer effect
+1. use the Layer Effect Multiply

-This is the solution I have chosen.
+This is the solution I chose.

 For certain areas, such as the nose, I used the [Airbrush].

-1. use the Overlay layer effect
+1. use the Layer Effect Overlay

 2. manually choose the color

-As for the shadows, I prefer this solution.
+As with shadows, I prefer this solution.

-[E] Final touches
+[E] Final Touches

 My outline is done!